pinglab-utils/APIcard/docs/scanty.md

 4. Marker gene identification
 5. Plotting

-It can be accessed via the website https://scanpy.readthedocs.io/en/stable/api.html, and the original paper can be found on Genome Biology https://doi.org/10.1186/s13059-017-1382-0.
+It can be accessed via the [website documentation](https://scanpy.readthedocs.io/en/stable/api.html), and the original paper can be found on Genome Biology [at this link](https://doi.org/10.1186/s13059-017-1382-0).

 ### Tutorial:

-we created a simple tutorial covering some of these functions for a scRNA-seq dataset, which can be accessed at https://colab.research.google.com/drive/1iwNnEjuJbJ9pyQ9KG7inCQt1LQzlJxTQ?usp=sharing.
+we created a simple tutorial covering some of these functions for a scRNA-seq dataset, which can be accessed [at this link](https://colab.research.google.com/drive/1iwNnEjuJbJ9pyQ9KG7inCQt1LQzlJxTQ?usp=sharing)
+.
 The tutorial has the following structure:

 1. Load data